 The Unavoidable Problem of RF Radiation Exposure

 In today’s technological world, nothing is more highly valued to the average consumer than their wireless phone.
 The number of wireless devices has increased to over 400,000,000 in the United States alone.
-To support these devices, the number of municipal and commercial antenna systems has exploded to 600,000 and is expected to continually grow exponentially.
+To support these devices, the number of municipal and commercial antenna systems has exploded to 600,000 and is expected to continually grow exponentially as carriers roll out the new 5G network and beyond.

-Previously, individual commercial wireless transmitting antennas had been solely located on remote towers behind locked gates to keep the public safe.
+Previously, individual commercial wireless cell antennas maintained compliance by being solely located on remote towers behind locked gates to keep the public safe.
 Today, however, antenna systems are routinely co-located on accessible rooftops and other structures in densely populated areas and are often disguised or camouflaged for aesthetic reasons.
-As a result, innocent third-party workers (electricians, painters, roofers, HVAC technicians, among others) are unknowingly being exposed to RF radiation from these antennas while simply performing their duties.
+As the 5G network is rolled out in the near future, these antennas will encroach even further.
+As a result, innocent third-party workers (electricians, painters, roofers, HVAC technicians, among others) are unknowingly being exposed at their worksite to RF radiation from these antennas while simply performing their duties.

 The carriers themselves have stated that they are unable to fulfill their FCC obligations and ensure the safety of workers at their sites.